The Power of Forgiveness

 ~Zechariah 2:5 ESV

-The all-consuming fire of God burns up anything unholy, such as our sin and the sins that people commit against us.
-Asking for forgiveness and being willing to forgive others allows God to burn up our sin and anything else that harms or prevents us from being who He calls us to be.
+God’s all-consuming fire burns anything unholy, including our sins and the sins that people commit against us.
+Asking for forgiveness and forgiving others allows God to burn up our sins and anything else that harms or prevents us from being who He calls us to be.
 This is why it’s crucial to ask for forgiveness and extend it as well.

-Is there anyone in your life whom you need to forgive?
-If so, write on a piece of paper everything you need to forgive them for and then destroy the paper.
+Think of someone you need to forgive.
+Then, write everything you need to forgive them for on a piece of paper and then destroy the paper.
 Let this symbolic act of letting go take you one step further in your healing process.

 Write your forgiveness prayer.

 Lord God, please forgive me for the sins I’ve committed against people in my life.
-Please help me to forgive the wrongs done to me as well.
+Then, help me forgive the wrongs done to me as well.
 I release everything to You.
 Amen.

 Genre: Non-fiction